-NYU's School of Continuing and Professional Studies offers three programs that are geared toward traditional undergraduates.
+NYU's School of Professional Studies offers three programs that are geared toward traditional undergraduates.
 The Preston Robert Tisch Center offers majors in Hospitality and Tourism, and Sports Management, and the Schack Institute offers an undergraduate degree in Real Estate.
 Through each of these programs, you have access to industry experts and events, and an invaluable professional network, and you balance course work with unparalleled internships and professional experiences – at NYU’s premier teaching hotels, hospitality organizations, and sports venues, and New York City's dynamic real estate market.

 The Polytechnic School of Engineering, or NYU Engineering, is located in neighboring downtown Brooklyn.
 NYU Engineering is one of the nation's most comprehensive institutions of engineering, applied science, and technology—and is the second oldest in the United States.
 Students may directly enroll at NYU Engineering or explore our dual degree program in science and engineering jointly offered through the College of Arts and Science.